stmllr/stmllr.net/_posts/2015-08-31-cirrus-logic-audio-card-on-raspberry-pi2-with-debian-jessie.md

 Craig Berscheidt from [Built-to-Spec](http://www.built-to-spec.com/) has designed a custom case.
 He fortunately provides the design files at [thingiverse](http://www.thingiverse.com/thing:785289) and the corresponding assembly instructions at the [Built-to-Spec blog](http://www.built-to-spec.com/blog/raspberry-pi-b-cirrus-logic-audio-card-case/).
-If you have no laser cutter, just **buy your case** at the [Built-to-Spec store](http://builttospecstore.storenvy.com/products/12911260-rpi-b-cirrus-logic-audio-card-case).
+If you don't have a laser cutter, just **buy your case** at the [Built-to-Spec store](http://builttospecstore.storenvy.com/products/12911260-rpi-b-cirrus-logic-audio-card-case).

-Since RPi 2 has [the same form factor as RPi B+](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/), the case from Built-to-Spec should fit.
-However I did not yet try, still waiting for delivery.
+Since RPi 2 has [the same form factor as RPi B+](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/), the case from Built-to-Spec fits.
+The PCB clips are a bit brittle, be careful when snapping them onto the Raspberry Pi.

 ### And then it says: no soundcards found...